hillwithsmallfields/land/README.md

 # land
 Scripts for landing on a new host.

-Originally aimed at setting up a Raspberry Pi after I have overwritten its SD card with a new Raspbian; but I may make it more general.
+Originally aimed at setting up a Raspberry Pi after I have overwritten its SD card with a new Raspbian; but it is more general and should be usable on any Linux or similar system.

 Configurable using JSON, so the command lines don't get out of hand.